emicklei/simone/examples/http/README.md

     go run *.go

-## repl

-Start the repl tool and write the following expression to use the `demo` plugin:
+Write the following expression to use the `demo` plugin:

     demo.Time()